k-vyn/framer-material-kit/README.md

 <div id='point' />
 #### The Point
-In Dynamic Layout, like in iOS, everything is based around the point instead of the pixel.
+In Dynamic Layout, like in Android, everything is based around the point instead of the pixel.
 The exact number of pixels will change from device to device, but the number of points will not.
 There's a simple equation for finding points.

 `1pt = 1px * scale`

 Side note: you can also use the built-in functions.
-`ios.pt(6) #returns 3 points on iPhone 6 and 2 points on iPhone 6 plus`
+`m.pt(6) #returns 3 points on iPhone 6 and 2 points on iPhone 6 plus`
-`ios.px(1) #returns 2 pixels on iPhone 6 and 3 pixels on iPhone 6 plus`
+`m.px(1) #returns 2 pixels on iPhone 6 and 3 pixels on iPhone 6 plus`

 #### Positioning